dotnet/msbuild/README.md

 Looking for V1 of the .NET Core tooling?
 ----------------------------------------

-If you are looking for the v1.0.1 release of the .NET Core tools (CLI, MSBuild and the new csproj), head over to https://dot.net/core and download!
+If you are looking for the v2.0 release of the .NET Core tools (CLI, MSBuild and the new csproj), head over to https://dot.net/core and download!

-> **Note:** the master branch of the CLI repo is based on the upcoming v2 of .NET Core and is considered pre-release.
+> **Note:** the master branch of the CLI repo is based on post-v2.0 of .NET Core and is considered pre-release.
 For production-level usage, use the
-> v1 of the tools.
+> v2.0 of the tools.

 Found an issue?
 ---------------